What is Vamping in Music?

 When you look at the dictionary, you see that the two definitions of vamping, as a verb, are repairing or improving something.
 An ad libitum (free rhythm or expression) repetition of a basic rhythmic and harmonic line performed in anticipation of a soloist’s entrance.
 “Vamping till ready” as an expression comes from this practice.

-What you’re doing is simply repeating the same chords over and over again.
-You will be joined by the other instruments one at a time as they continue to play the same motif if you are in a group setting.
+What you’re doing is repeating the same chords over and over again.
+Joined by the other instruments one at a time, they continue to play the same motif if you are in a group setting.

-As a result of the vamping, the listener is trying to figure out when the song is going to change but they don’t know when it is going to change, and it also provides an opportunity for the other musicians in the band to develop their own sections as well.
+As a result of the vamping, the listener is trying to figure out when the song is going to change.
+But, they don’t know when it is going to change.
+This provides an opportunity for the other musicians to develop their sections.

 The soloist decides how long it will be.
 This is what makes it different from ostinato.
-Besides, musicians do not vamp only for keeping the audience busy while the soloist takes a pause or makes a conversation with the audience.
-It is an alternative way to highlight a specific part of a song such as one motif or a small part of the rhythm, harmonic pattern, or lyrics.
+Musicians don’t vamp only to keep the audience busy while the soloist takes a pause or similar.
+It is an alternative way to highlight a specific part.

-There are times when a musician will add scale tones and other patterns to the beginning or middle of a solo when she or he is vamping.
+There are times when a musician will add scale tones and other patterns when vamping.
 This will make the melody and harmony even more interesting and unique.